BioDT/uc-ces-recreation/README.md

 The `R/` directory contains the source code for functions provided by the package.

-The package may be installed using standard tools, after which these functions are available under the `biodt.recreation` namespace.
+The package may be installed using standard tools, after which these functions are available under the `biodt.recreation` namespace, as in the following snippet:

 ```r
 > persona <- biodt.recreation::load_persona("path/to/personas.csv", name = "Running")